JayO-1/AniMate/README.md

 - Wikipedia
 - [MyAnimeList.net](https://myanimelist.net/), one of the largest online anime/manga DBs.
 It is accessed via the [Jikan API](https://jikan.moe/)

+The **tools** currently provided allow the agent to:
+1. Get a summary of the anime from the anime's Wikipedia page
+2. Look up ratings received by the anime on MyAnimeList.net
+3. Get recommendations based on the anime from MyAnimeList.net
+4. Get a summary of the top five reviews on the anime from MyAnimeList.net

 As of yet, the agent does not use retrieval augmented generation (RAG) to provide its responses, but I plan to add this functionality in future updates to give it more in-depth anime knowledge.

 ## Tech Stack